eschao/android-PageFlip/README.md

 * **Edge shadow width of fold page**

   When page is curled, the size of fold page will be changed following the finger movement and its edge shadow width should be changed accordingly.
-You can set an appropriate width range for it to get a good flip animation.
+You can set an appropriate width range for shadow width.

   Example:
   ```java